It is likely by now you know about Great Wolf Lodge, Niagara Falls, especially if you live within driving distance.

 He was also the only one of my kids to choose the slide.
 It is a wild slide only for those 48″ and above.

 The Northern Lights Arcade was another hit for him.

-The arcade has games for all ages and my son loved to use his Paw Points to practice his motorcycle or car racing.
+The arcade has games for all ages and my son loved to use his Paw Points or Paw Pass to practice his motorcycle or car racing.